 The Truth About Colon Cancer Screenings

 Colorectal cancer (CRC) is the second leading cause of cancer-related death in men and the third in women in the United States.
-Screening for CRC has been quite successful.
+Screening for colorectal cancer has been quite successful.
 The National Polyp Study showed that removing small polyps, called adenomas, can reduce the incidence of CRC by over 75%.

-Since the natural history of CRC is slow-growing, screening makes sense.
+Since the natural history of colorectal cancer is slow-growing, screening makes sense.
 It takes five to seven years for small polyps to develop and turn into a cancer.
 The success of colonoscopies in removing polyps has made it the gold standard for colorectal care.

 This FIT test is specifically designed to identify human hemoglobin.
 Numerous clinical trials have shown that CRC screening by these FITs are successful.
 Unfortunately, less than half of the American population is screened for colon cancer.
 As such, applying these stool tests proves to be successful.